Research and Evaluation Program

 Western Australian Road Safety Research Centre (WACRSR)

 In 2019, the State Government awarded the University of Western Australia (UWA) a five-year, $4.6 million road safety research contract to establish the WACRSR.

 The WACRSR will deliver an annual research program of planned and reactive research for the state developed by the REAC, guided by the Road Safety Council priorities and supported by the Road Safety Commission.

 The REAC provides strategic road safety advice from across the respective agencies, allowing the Commission to ensure that future research:

 - Aligns to whole of government priorities and thereby, is responsive to the current road safety issues and emerging trends relevant to WA.

-- Increases the road safety research base within WA.
+- Increases the road safety research base, capability and capacity within WA.

 - Avoids duplication of research within WA.

 - Represents return on investment for WA.

 - Identifies opportunities to link research beyond the traditional road safety domain, in line with public health and the safe systems approach.